Morlabs/BasedAgent/Docs/Contributions/Code Contributors Weights Guide.md

 ## Weights Emissions Schedule & Supply Cap

-The number of Coder weights is capped at 100 Million weights, at the end of the Coder reward period (16 years).
+The number of weights is capped at 100 Million weights, at the end of the reward period (16 years).
+This cap is shared between Code Contributors and Community Contributors.

-## Monthly Coding Weights
+## Monthly Weights Distribution

 The weights will be distributed monthly, starting from the initial period ending July 31, 2024.
 Here's the monthly distribution for the first year: